axinc-ai/ailia-models-tflite/README.md

 # Install

-## NEW - ailia SDK can now be installed with "pip3 install ailia" !
+## NEW - ailia TFLite Runtime can now be installed with "pip3 install ailia_tflite" !

 Run the following command.
 The Python version is compatible with Windows, macOS, and Linux.
 It is also planned to support Arm Linux in the future.